Family

 Documents from your home country

 The document must confirm you are legally free to marry: not currently married, and of legal age (minimum 18 years under Korean Civil Act Article 807).
+If either party is under 19, parental or guardian consent is required under Civil Act Article 808.

 Getting the document authenticated for use in Korea requires either an apostille or full consular legalization, depending on whether your home country is a member of the Hague Apostille Convention.
 Korea joined the Hague Convention on July 14, 2007.
 For Hague member countries, an apostille stamp is sufficient.
 For non-member countries, you need a full chain of consular legalization.

 China joined the Hague Apostille Convention on November 7, 2023.
 Chinese civil documents (including the 미혼증명서 unmarried-status certificate from a household registration authority or 公证处 notary office) can now be apostilled by China's Ministry of Foreign Affairs or an authorized provincial foreign affairs office and accepted directly by Korean district offices.
 The older consular legalization chain through the Chinese Embassy in Seoul is no longer required for documents apostilled after November 7, 2023, though some district offices may still accept the older route for pre-2023 documents in transition.
-If you have older paperwork, confirm with your specific 구청 before re-doing the chain.
+If you have older paperwork, confirm with your specific 구청 before redoing the chain.

 For the country-by-country document process (US, Vietnam, Philippines, Russia, China, and others), embassy contacts, apostille procedures, and certified Korean translation requirements, see the marriage documents from your home country guide.